UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 to judge accurately which data are outliers without advanced techniques that are beyond the scope of this book.

-But to illustrate what can happen when you have outliers, Figure \@ref(fig:08-lm-outlier) shows a small subset of the Sacramento housing data again, except we have added a *single* data point (highlighted in red).
+But to illustrate what can happen when you have outliers, {numref}`fig:08-lm-outlier` shows a small subset of the Sacramento housing data again, except we have added a *single* data point (highlighted in red).
 This house is 5,000 square feet in size, and sold for only \$50,000.
 Unbeknownst to the data analyst, this house was sold by a parent to their child for an absurdly low price.
 Of course,